 Written by Marina Malin

-As I begin to write this, the only items in my backpack are two books on albums from Elliott Smith and Nick Drake that I am cheerlessly returning to the music library.
+As I begin to write this, the only items in my backpack are two books on albums from Elliott Smith and Nick Drake that I am reluctantly returning to the music library.
 This morning as I scrolled through my Instagram feed, naturally I nearly screeched at the Pitchfork release post of Shannon Lay’s Covers Vol. 1; The brief caption mentioned my forever favorites, Elliott Smith and Nick Drake.
 Never having heard of Shannon Lay, the dynamic duo was enough for me to spring out of bed and immediately binge the album in its entirety (which made me very late to class).
 It felt as if the album was a gift to me as covers of Vashti Bunyan, Sibylle Baier, Ty Segall, and Velvet Underground accompanied the two.

 Covers Vol. 1 begins with “Angeles” by Elliott Smith.
 Her guitar strumming is reflective of Smith and her undaunted voice takes me by surprise.
 Her voice, though coming forth with power, respects Smith’s intimacy as she maintains a consistent vocal range that fails to express drastic emotion.
 Lay incorporates Smith’s intimate and wispy vocal range, yet she is just not able to master the wallowing, mopey, and self-loathing that makes Smith revolutionary.
 At points, she adds textures to her voice like when she sings the word “satisfied.”
 This choice sends me into a subtle cringe.
 As I put Elliott Smith on a pedestal (rightfully so), this personalization interrupts the heart of the song.
 By inserting vocal variety and piano, she takes away what makes an Either/Or song great, and makes it into her own.
 Maybe my enthusiasm for Smith hinders personal appreciation for any cover, or maybe I think “Angeles” is such a masterpiece it makes me mad that people will try to impose on it…And maybe to the person reading this, it is honorable that she is adding her own style.

 “From the Morning” by Nick Drake is arguably one of the most beautiful songs from one of the most influential albums.
 Nick Drake has a jangly guitar playing style where we can envision the guitar strings bouncing along to his rough voice that is intentionally and craft-like sloppy.
 Drake gives life to his guitar-playing, making both elements, his voice and guitar, be able to stand alone, yet the combination of the two creates mastery.
 The song is already delicate and dainty, the addition of Lay’s soft-whisper-like voice and clean guitar playing cradles me in a way that feels maternal.
 Intentionally extending her words and the cyclical tempo reinvigorates a lullaby effect.
-She allows Nick Drake to linger by panning out “From the Morning” into “Horn,” an instrumental melancholy masterpiece that Lay is able to keep up with.
+She allows Nick Drake to linger by panning out “From the Morning” into “Horn,” an instrumental melancholy masterpiece that Lay can keep up with.

 “Close My Eyes” is a great demonstration of Lay’s vocal range, confirming that her choice to stay in the same tone in “Angeles” and “From the Morning” is out of respect for the two’s craftsmanship.
 Lay demonstrates polite listening and repeating as her voice fluctuates into a rather country tone.
 The lyrics add a level of sincerity and youth to her voice.